numenta/nupic.core-legacy/API_CHANGELOG.md

 * SDRClassifier class is replaced by `Classifier` and `Predictor` classes.

-* TemporalMemory::getPredictiveCells() now returns a SDR.
+* TemporalMemory::getPredictiveCells(), and getActiveCells() now return a SDR.
 This ensures more convenient API and that the SDR object has correct dimensions matching TM. use TM.getPredictiveCells().getSparse() to obtain the sparse vector as before.